How to Organize Your Garage

 Step 4: Invest in Organizational “Storage Systems”

-Some of the most useful organizational equipment include:
+Some of the most valuable organizational equipment include:

-If you happen to be a DIYer, you may be able to build much of the storage infrastructure on your own!
+If you are a DIYer, you can build the storage infrastructure yourself!

 Step 5: Pack and Store Items in the Garage